fotor-2025042422352

 "Although I’m disappointed to lose the victory so late in the race, it feels good to be fighting for wins again.
 Whenever I had a bit of margin to Max, I could manage the race well.
 But after the Virtual Safety Car, as soon as he got in the DRS range, it became difficult.
 He was fast in the straights and I was fast in the corners.
 You have to play on your strengths as much as possible when it’s this tight.
 I regained my position twice but the third time it did not work out.
 I could have possibly had another opportunity if it weren’t for the yellow flag at the end of the race, but that’s part of the game.
 It was a really fun battle!
 I hope it stays this close for the coming races.
 It’s exciting to watch and to drive like this.
 Development will be key and we have to push hard".

-Carlos Sainz Jr. is satisfied of his result:
+Carlos Sainz Jr. expresses satisfaction with his result:

 "P3 is a good result and overall, this has been a fairly positive weekend, definitely better than one week ago in Bahrain.
 I feel we are going in the right direction with this car and I’m sure it’s just a matter of time before we are fighting a bit further up the order.
 We have a clearer picture of where and what we need to improve and we have a direction to follow.
 I can’t wait to go to Australia after two years without racing there".

-The Scuderia Ferrari Team Principal, Mattia Binotto, is happy for the great show of the evening with two strong drivers fighting for the win.
-He says for Ferrari the season started in the right way, with 78 points scored over the two races, out of a possible total of 88:
+Scuderia Ferrari Team Principal Mattia Binotto expresses his happiness with the evening’s thrilling race, where two strong drivers competed for the victory.
+He acknowledges that the season has started positively for Ferrari, with 78 points scored across the first two races out of a possible 88.:

 "That’s definitely a significant figure and we can be pleased about it.
 Charles and Carlos both did well and were clear thinking, especially at the key moments, which helped in bringing home as many points as possible.
 A few incidents affected the outcome, but having said that, congratulations to Max and Red Bull who were very strong today.
 We move on from a positive weekend and head for the next two rounds in Melbourne and Imola, where we will try to get the most out of our car".